 Get A Life, Archer!

 I have a very full life.
 I am constantly busy and I'm wondering where all my time goes.
-The days just whizz
+The days

-you very much... and then some...
+one thank you very much... and then some...

 Birth Info: